Emergency alert: Three responds after phone users complain they did not receive test

 Another added: “No alert on my pixel 6 pro, though I’m seeing I’m not the only one.
 And nothing on my Nans old iPhone either even though it’s on iOS 12.
 Slightly odd!”

-The system is intended to be used in life-threatening situations including flooding and wildfires but some Britons have now raised concerns that the alerts would not be a success given a large proportion of people did not receive it.
+The system is intended to be used in life-threatening situations, including floods and wildfires, but some Britons have now raised concerns about the effectiveness of the system, given a large proportion of people did not receive the test.

-The message was sent to 4G and 5G mobile phones, with sound and vibration for up to 10 seconds.
+The message was sent to 4G and 5G mobile phones, causing the devices to emit a sound and vibrate for up to 10 seconds.
 Phone users were prompted to acknowledge the alert by swiping or clicking the message before being able to continue using their device.

-The Cabinet Office said it would be reviewing the outcome of the UK-wide test of the new emergency alert system.
+The Cabinet Office said it would be reviewing the outcome of the UK-wide test of the new alert system.

 The department said that, while the vast majority of compatible phones received the alert, officials were aware that a “very small proportion of mobile users on some networks did not receive it”.

-It said that would be looked into as part of the review of Sunday’s test.
+It said that the matter would be looked into as part of the review of Sunday’s test.

-A UK Government spokesman said: “We have effectively completed the test of the UK-wide Emergency Alerts system, the biggest public communications exercise of its kind ever done.
+A government spokesperson said: “We have effectively completed the test of the UK-wide Emergency Alerts system, the biggest public communications exercise of its kind ever done.

 “We are working with mobile network operators to review the outcome and any lessons learned.”